I'm a Creative. Born in South-Africa but 100% Danish with a quite serious British accent. Bit chameleon like. Just with

 Somehow I got in - a miracle considering I didn't have this thing called 'a portfolio' that every other applicant had.

-In my first two years in Advertising I was an Art Director.
-I was fortunate enough to work on short-term contracts at Lean Mean Fighting Machine, Atomic, Mccann Erickson, BBH, adam&eve/DDB and Saatchi & Saatchi before going perm at M&C Saatchi as a fully integrated, multi disciplinary, single Creative.
+I started out working as an Art Director on short-term contracts at Lean Mean Fighting Machine, Atomic, Mccann Erickson, BBH, adam&eve/DDB and Saatchi & Saatchi before going perm at M&C Saatchi as a fully integrated, multi disciplinary, single Creative.